-OPEN LISTING: LB Stone Properties Group, “LBS,” is now offering for lease a number of properties under its management and ownership.
+OPEN LISTING: L.B.
+Stone Properties Group, “LBS,” is now offering for lease a number of properties under its management and ownership.
 LBS desires to work with all licensed real estate brokers in regards to its available properties.
-Subject to the terms and conditions of this policy, LBS will pay a commission to any broker whose direct services result in a lease of LBS property.
+Subject to the terms and conditions of this policy, LBS will pay a commission to any broker whose direct services result in the lease of an LBS property.

 LBS reserves the right to withdraw any property from the market.
 LBS reserves the right to negotiate and solicit directly with unregistered prospective tenants.
 LBS may refuse to lease to any prospective tenant for any lawful reason which it believes sufficient.

 REGISTRATION OF PROSPECTIVE TENANTS: To be eligible to receive a commission for any lease, a broker must have completed and delivered to LBS the attached registration form with respect to such prospective tenant.
 Each registration form must be signed by the prospective tenant and the broker.
 The written acceptance of a registration form by LBS shall establish an open listing between LBS and the broker for the lease of the property outlined in the registration form to the prospective tenant named in the registration for a period of ninety (90) days from the date of LBS’s signature on the registration form.
 A registration may be extended for additional periods up to ninety (90) days by the broker’s submission and LBS’s approval of a new registration form.